CSCI3350 Introduction to Quantum Computing (2026 Spring)

 Grading Scheme

 • Quizzes (16%): There will be two quizzes, each accounting for 8%.
+The quiz times will be announced at least one week in advance.

 • Group Homework (14%): There will be two problem sets, each worth 7%.
 Students are allowed to form groups and submit one joint solution.
 More details will be announced later.